NCCE cautions security against threats of vigilantism, fundamentalism and secessionism

 Source: GNA

-The National Commission for Civic Education (NCCE) in the Eastern Region has urged the security services to be vigilant against threats posed by vigilantism, fundamentalism, and secessionism.
+The National Commission for Civic Education (NCCE) in the Eastern Region has urged Ghana's security services to be vigilant against threats posed by vigilantism, fundamentalism, and secessionism.

-These threats of violence, the Commission said, were a great danger to the country's unity and stability.
+The Commission said these threats of violence were posed great danger to the country's unity and stability.

-Mr Alex Sackey, Eastern Regional Director of NCCE, gave the caution at separate engagements with various security officers to mark this year's Constitution Week celebration under the theme: ‘Unity and National Cohesion: The Role of the security services”.
+Mr. Alex Sackey, Eastern Regional Director of NCCE, said this at separate engagements with various security officers to mark this year's constitution week celebration under the theme: ‘Unity and National Cohesion: The Role of the Security Services.”

-The Constitution Week is celebrated every year since 2001 and it usually starts on the 28th day of April, which is of much significance to the history of the fourth republic, being the date on which Ghanaians voted massively in a referendum to accept the 1992 Constitution, which subsequently came into effect on 7th January 1993.
+The constitution week is being celebrated every year since 2001 and it usually starts on the 28th day of April which is of much significance to the history of the Fourth Republic being the date in 1992 on which Ghanaians voted massively in a referendum to accept the 1992 constitution, which subsequently came into effect on 7th January, 1993.

-The Commission had different engagements with personnel of Ghana Prisons Service, Ghana Immigration Service, Ghana Police service, and Ghana National Fire Service.
+The Commission had different engagements with personnel of the Ghana Prisons Service, Ghana Immigration Service, Ghana Police Service, and Ghana National Fire Service.

-Mr Sackey noted that the week was to remind Ghanaians of the promulgation of the 1992 Constitution, which had been the most enduring one in the history of Ghana, and the need to work hard to preserve and protect it at all times against all forms of abuse and violation.
+Mr Sackey noted the week was to remind Ghanaians of the promulgation of the 1992 Constitution, which had been the most enduring one in the history of Ghana and the need to work hard to preserve and protect it at all times against all forms of abuse and violation.

-He highlighted the functions of the NCCE as enshrined in article 233 of Chapter 19 of the 1992 Constitution, which among others includes “to create and sustain within the society, the awareness of the principles and objectives of the Constitution as the fundamental law of the people of Ghana.”
+He highlighted the functions of the NCCE as enshrined in article 233 of Chapter 19 of the 1992 constitution, which among others included “to create and sustain within the society the awareness of the principles and objectives of the Constitution as the fundamental law of the people of Ghana.”

-The week is also used “to educate and encourage the public to defend the Constitution at all times, against all forms of abuse and violation”.
+And “to educate and encourage the public to defend the constitution at all times, against all forms of abuse and violation’."

-Touching on the theme, Mr Sackey observed that the country was at a point where the security services needed to be vigilant because of the existing threats.
+Touching on the theme, he observed that the country was at a point where the security services needed to be vigilant because of the existing threats.

 He emphasized that there was no way the citizenry could achieve unity and national cohesion when these threats had not been dealt with.